Great Rissington, St John the Baptist church

-A 12th century church situated beside the manor house in this lovely Cotswold village.
+A 12th-century church situated beside the manor house in this lovely Cotswold village.

 To the other, screened by tall hedges, is a Georgian rectory.
 In the centre, occupying a small rise, is St John the Baptist church.
 The oldest parts of the church date from the 12th century.
 The square central tower, ornamented with battlements and pinnacles, is 15th century.

 Before entering the church take the time to examine the outside.
 Facing you as you come down the path to the church is the tri-light east window.
-The widows are ornamented with four carved figures.
+The windows are ornamented with four carved figures.
 Two of the figures appear to be regal, the other two bear intriguingly sad expressions.
 Walk towards the south porch and you come to the south transept, added in the 13th century.

 As you enter the church you will see a war memorial set upon the north wall opposite the door.
 If you look at the names inscribed there you will find a sad tale.
-There are 5 men honoured as fallen in World War One who bear the last name of Souls.
+There are five men honoured as fallen in World War One who bear the last name of Souls.

 The Barnarde memorial is composed of a central carving with scroll-work above and carved heads below.
 The central carving shows Barnarde and his wife Joan kneeling before an altar.
 The sculpture gives a very clear idea of the style of clothes, including an Elizabethan ruffed collar worn by Joan that must have been terribly out of fashion at the time the memorial was carved.
 Below the central figures are two heads, which may well represent the couple in their younger days.

 The chancel is largely 13th century.
-The tri-light east window which we've already mentioned, is in the Early English style.
-Beside the altar is a restored 13th century piscina.
+The tri-light east window, which we've already mentioned, is in the Early English style.
+Beside the altar is a restored 13th-century piscina.

 Easy parking along the road almost anywhere in Great Rissington village.
 There is usually more space to park around the village green than at the church itself.
 The church is a short walk downhill from the green.

-Address: Great Rissington,
+Address: Great Rissington, Cotswolds, Gloucestershire, England

 Attraction Type: Historic Church